 Following the success of the last youth pilgrimage, which welcomed a group of young Americans to the deanery, we’re excited to announce that the opportunity exists for a group of young people from our churches to be involved over the next two years in another journey together, that will involve hard work, spiritual growth, and ultimately, a chance to welcome another group of young people to this country in 2016, and to travel to the US in 2017.
 For more information, see the posters in our churches.

 Welcome to the website of the Kirkby Team Ministry – the Church of England in Kirkby.
-We are four churches, St. Chad’s, St. Martin’s, St. Mark’s and St. Andrew’s, that together serve the parish of Kirkby, Merseyside.
+We are three churches, St. Chad’s, St. Martin’s, and St. Andrew’s, that together serve the parish of Kirkby, Merseyside.